mikemackintosh/resume/README.md

   * Several years of daily experience with nginx and Apache
   * Reverse engineering malware and debugging segfaults
   * Experience with OpenSSL both in the CLI and Ruby
-  * Creating bytecode iptables rules
+  * Creating bytecode iptables rules and automating Juniper Policy deployment

 ## Experience